-The following table provides information as of December 31, 2018 with respect to shares of our Common Stock that may be issued under the following existing equity compensation plans: the 1999 Stock Option and Incentive Plan (the "1999 Plan"), the Stock Incentive Plan, the Omnibus Plan, the Non-Employee Director Stock Option Plan (the "NED Plan"), the 2000 Non-Employee Director Award (the "2000 NED Award"), the ESPP and the Amended Plan.
+The following table provides information as of December 31, 2019 with respect to shares of our Common Stock that may be issued under the following existing equity compensation plans: the Stock Incentive Plan, the Omnibus Plan, the Non-Employee Director Stock Option Plan (the "NED Plan"), the 2000 Non-Employee Director Award (the "2000 NED Award"), the ESPP and the Amended Plan.
 Our shareholders have approved each of these plans.